-- IA will consist of Two Compulsory Internal Assessment Tests.
-Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test - > Question paper format - Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
-For example, if Q.2 has part (a) from Module 3 then part (b) must be from any other Module randomly selected from all the modules)

-A total of four questions need to be answered
+• IA will consist of Two Compulsory Internal Assessment Tests.
+Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test

+- Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
+For example, if Q.2 has part (a) from Module 3 then part (b) must be from any other Module randomly selected from all the modules) - A total of four questions need to be answered

-Course Code Course Teaching Scheme (Contact Hours) Credits Assigned 1 unit Theory Practical Tutorial Theory Practical /Oral Tutorial Total ITC305 Paradigms and Computer Programming Fundamentals 03 03 03
+Course Code Course Teaching Scheme (Contact Hours) Credits Assigned Name Theory Practical Tutorial Theory Practical /Oral Tutorial Total ITC305 Paradigms and Computer Programming Fundamentals 03 03 03

-Course Name Examination Scheme

-Course Code Theory Marks

-Internal assessment En End Sem Term Work Pract. /Oral Total

-Test1 Test 2 Avg.
-Exam

-ITC305 Paradigms and Computer Programming Fundamentals 20 20 20 80 100
+Course Course Examination Scheme Code Name Theo ry Marks Inte rnal asse ssment End Term Work Pract. /Oral Total Test1 Test 2 Avg.
+Sem.
+Exam Term work Tract. /Orar Total ITC305 Paradigms and Computer Programming Fundamentals 20 20 20 80 100

 Sr. No. Course Objectives The cours se aims: 1 To introduce various programming paradigms and the basic constructs that underline any programming language.
-2 To understand data abstraction and object orientation.
-3 To introduce the basic concepts of declarative programming paradigms through functional and logic programming.
+2 To understand data abstraction and object orientation 3 To introduce the basic concepts of declarative programming paradigms through functional and logic programming.
 4 To design solutions using declarative programming paradigms through functional and logic programming.
 5 To introduce the concepts of concurrent program execution.
-6 To understand use of scripting language for different problem domains.
+6 To understand use of scripting language for different problem domains

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suce cessful completion, of course, learner/student will be able to: 1 Understand and Compare different programming paradigms.
+Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On succ cessful completion, of course, learner/student will be able to: Taxonomy 1 Understand and Compare different programming paradigms.
 L1, L2 2 Understand the Object Oriented Constructs and use them in program design.
-L1, L2 3 Understand the concepts of declarative programming paradigms through functional and logic programming.
-L1, L2 4 Design and Develop programs based on declarative programming paradigm using functional and/or logic programming.
-L5, L6 5 Understand role of concurrency in parallel and distributed programming.
+L1, L2 3 Understand the concepts of declarative programming paradigms through L1, L2 functional and logic programming.
+4 Design and Develop programs based on declarative programming paradigm L5, L6 using functional and/or logic programming.
+5 Understand the role of concurrency in parallel and distributed programming.
 L1, L2 6 Understand different application domains for use of scripting languages.
 L1.
 L2